maab-osman/information-security-course/h4-johnny-tables.md

   - Using tools to check for known security issues.
   - Only downloading components from trusted sources.

-  Thoughts: it’s easy to forget how much modern apps rely on third-party stuff.
+  Thoughts: It’s easy to forget how much modern apps rely on third-party stuff.
 But if even one of those pieces is outdated, it’s like leaving the back door open.
 Makes me think twice about skipping those update reminders.

 ### A03:2021 - Injection